 • Discrepancies between bank statements and bookkeeping records.

-• Missing or late payroll and superannuation payments.
+• Missing or late payroll payments.

 • Lack of timely responses or unclear communication from the provider.